Thursday, August 15, 2024

 Chateau Philippe le Hardi.

-The tasting included a short tour of the wine making quarters,
+The tasting included a short tour of the winemaking quarters,

 including this look at the former dungeon of the castle.
 It was